Arm opening oven. Gas vs electric oven

 Here are some of the cheapest published deals from the retailers on our database that include a link to the retailer’s website for further details.
 These are products from referral partners†.
 These costs are based on the SA Power network in Adelaide but prices may vary depending on your circumstances.
 This comparison assumes general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.

-How much energy does a gas oven use?
+How much does it cost to use a gas oven?

-- The actual power usage of your oven
+• The actual energy usage of your oven.

+The amount of energy that a gas oven will consume is based on varying factors.
 It can be a little tricky to determine, so Canstar Blue has calculated an estimate for the average cost of using a gas oven in Australia.
-These figures were based on an oven that used 10.5 Megajoules (MJ) per hour.
+These figures were based on an oven that used 10.5 megajoules (MJ) per hour.

 Average cost of using a gas oven per hour